skurochkin/cp/README.md

 ### Notes:
-- Looking at the application storage, it looks like it is not managing state on the client side, instead it is performed on the server side.
+- Looking at the application storage, it looks like it is not managing state on the client side, instead, it is performed on the server side.
-- When user submitting the form he/se gets redirected to the subdomain, not sure what is decision behind it, but that's imposing the complexity of a state mamagement.
-Also different fav icon presented on the browser tab
+- When the user submits the form he/she gets redirected to the subdomain, not sure what is decision behind it is, but that's imposing the complexity of a state management.
+Also, different fav icons presented on the browser tab
-- When user click cancel button from the search result the application makes `POST` request to the main domain, although you dont submit anything
+- When the user clicks the cancel button from the search result the application makes `POST` request to the main domain, although you don't submit anything
-- The departure destination missing the id attribute, and arrival does have it, so instead of using id's I picked the name attribure
+- The departure destination missing the ID attribute, and the arrival does have it, so instead of using ID I picked the name attribute
-- The tooltip for input fields not always clearing, specially when running the automation, so in order to unblock the form completion we have to remove the tooltip
+- The tooltip for input fields is not always clear, especially when running the automation, so in order to unblock the form completion we have to remove the tooltip
-- The calendar dates is in UTC, which is not accounting for the client local time
+- The calendar dates are in UTC, which does not account for the client's local time
-- The error messages for a destinations is not clear and could provide more information on the problem
+- The error messages for a destination are not clear and could provide more information on the problem

 ### Further test cases to automate
 Positive Test Case - Search for a Valid Route: